Ambassador Marketing -The Definitive Guide for 2019 and Beyond

 This brand ambassador program is a win-win for both sides as both the brand and affiliate marketer profit from the purchases.

 Pura Vida Bracelets is a great example of a successful affiliate brand ambassador program.

 This type of brand ambassador program simply involves a partnership between a brand and students.

 The brand leverages the students’ internal connections to raise awareness for an organization and increase its sales.

 Other marketing strategies include spotting outfits that advertise the brand they represent, hosting on-campus events, handing out product samples, putting up posters or coming up with ingenious ways to promote the brand they work for.

 College ambassador programs are ideal for brands whose target consumers fall within the college or university demography.

 Brands involved in college ambassador programs: Red Bull, Coca-Cola, Victoria’s Secret.

-Informal Brand Ambassador Program (Referral program)
+Informal Brand Ambassador Program (Referral Marketing)

 The informal brand ambassador program is less structured than the other types.